arnisoph/jenkins-vagrant/README.rst

 Additional resources
 --------------------

 Please see https://github.com/bechtoldt/vagrant-devenv for some more bits of information about the vagrant VM.
+You can use it to build the Vagrant box mention above (``DEV_Debian_78_salt_arbe_git-virtualbox-CURRENT.box``), too.

 TODO